apache/netbeans/java/java.lsp.server/vscode/README.md

 And `Netbeans > Java > On Save: Organize Imports` - Enable organize imports action on a document save

 ## JavaDoc smart editing
-When adding JavaDoc to code NetBeans assits by suggesting to insert preformatted and prepopullated JavaDoc comment.
+When adding JavaDoc to code NetBeans assists by suggesting to insert preformatted and prepopulated JavaDoc comment.
 Type `/**` above method signature and IDE offers to complete the JavaDoc.
-The action creates JavaDoc comment with all arguments prepared
+The action creates JavaDoc comment with all arguments prepared.
 ![JavaDoc Completion](images/javadoc.png)

 ## Source Code formatting
 Formatting source code is possible using also other styles than NetBeans.
 Eclipse, Google and Spring formatters can be used.
-For Eclipse formatter simply export settings from Eclipse IDE into standard file and then set `Netbeans > Format: Settings Path:` in VSCode Settings
+For Eclipse formatter simply export settings from Eclipse IDE into standard file and then set `Netbeans > Format: Settings Path:` in VSCode Settings.
 ![Source Code formatter](images/SourceCodeFormatter.png)
 ## Test Explorer
 NetBeans Language Server provides Test Explorer view which allows to run all tests in a project, examine the results, go to source code and  run particular test.